grosshaus-dev/alone/do.md

 - [x] Use object based system for origin attribute adjustments.
 - [x] Subsurface on materials like snail body.
 - [ ] Flatten mountain tops so terrain looks more realistic.
+- [ ] Make health and death non-deterministic.

 ### Fix